apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**3 dead, including shooter, after shooting inside Las Vegas law office, police say**
+**Stunning images of total solar eclipse from New England and beyond**

-You can read more about it [here](https://www.cbsnews.com/news/las-vegas-law-office-shooting/).
+You can read more about it [here](https://www.boston25news.com/news/local/stunning-images-total-solar-eclipse-new-england-beyond/M7BCALSOZRBQPLN75ZFFGNX5AU/).

 ## Requirements
 - Python 3.8